 Whether you are an operator who is using project management consultants, or managing your own projects, this course will set you straight.

-This course has been developed and peer-reviewed for the Professional Development Program of the Canadian Institute of Mining, Metallurgy and Petroleum.
+This course was developed and peer-reviewed for the Professional Development Program of the Canadian Institute of Mining, Metallurgy and Petroleum (CIM).

 Mineral Project Management consists of 37 viewing sessions of 30–60 minutes each with supporting figures, tables and examples, plus interactive course reviews.
 Course duration is equivalent to approximately 30 hours of viewing content.